ImgBotApp/InternetNL/detail/web/tls/cert-hostmatch/verdict/good_en.md

-Hostname of website matches certificate.
+The domain name of your website matches the domain name on your website certificate.